orionilloc/orionilloc1.github.io/_posts/2023-12-2-Tardigrade.md

 ---

 # Introduction
 Today, we will be exploring TryHackMe's Tardigrade room found at: `https://tryhackme.com/room/tardigrade`.
 This challenge is marked as medium difficulty and involves a quick look at fundamental Linux forensics and persistence techniques.
-The room name is a nod to the hardy tardigrade  I suppose that a tardigrade wouldn't mind living physically living inside a computer.
+The room name is a nod to the hardy tardigrade.
+I suppose that a tardigrade wouldn't mind living physically living inside a computer.
 Like the previous room I completed, this room is still more a guided learning experience than an actual challenge.
 That's okay, though.
 I'll work my way to additional blue-team themed challenges that involve less handholding soon enough.

 > You'll need to start this room by using `ssh` to remote into the machine we need to investigate.
 {: .prompt-info }

 # Questions
 ## Task 1 Q1: What is the server's OS version?
 Our Incident Response team has graciously handed over the credentials for one of the users on this system (in plaintext, might I add!).
 Upon logging in to the server, you'll be confronted with a friendly motd (message of the day) which contains our first answer.
-A piece of hardware's motd can be usually configured to whatever the user might want.
+A motd can be usually configured to whatever the user might want.
 In this case, the default Ubuntu motd is being displayed.
 The server's OS version is displayed at the very top of the motd.

 ![question1info](/T1Q1.png)